Overview of the Monitoring page

 Email Responder

-If you are using iManage Security Policy Manager Service in the Cloud and have configured the SPM Email Responder Service, this panel will be displayed.
+If you're using iManage Security Policy Manager Service in the Cloud and have configured the SPM Email Responder Service, this panel will be displayed.
 The status of the email responder service is shown, and includes time of last email sent.

 For more information about the SPM Email Responder Service, refer to iManage Security Policy Manager Email Responder Service Installation Guide.